Careers in Safety

 - Is an indication of professional growth;

 - Enhances professional credibility; and

 - Certified professionals earn more on average than non-certified individuals.

 BCRSP certifications are recognized through Memoranda of Understanding (MOU) with the Board of Certified Safety Professionals (BCSP) in the United States, the Institution of Occupational Safety and Health (IOSH) in the United Kingdom, NEBOSH in the United Kingdom, and the Australian Institute of Health & Safety (formerly SIA) in Australia.

 Working in health and safety isn't just morally rewarding, in Canada the median salary for OHS professionals is $80,000, and over 50% of certified professionals earn above $100,000 a year.
 (Based on data from the 2019 BCRSP Salary Survey).

 International accreditation demonstrates that a certification meets such high professional standards that it is recognized as a model credential worldwide.
-The Board has been granted accreditation to ISO/IEC 17024 by the Standards Council of Canada for the CRSP® certification and application has been made to accredit the CRST certification.
+The Board has been granted accreditation to ISO/IEC 17024 by the Standards Council of Canada for the CRSP® and CRST® certifications.
 The BCRSP's quality management system is also certified to ISO 9001 by BSI Management Systems Canada Inc.